praveenmunagapati/identityserver/docs/oauth2/oauth2.md

 ```
 {"access_token":"ACCESS_TOKEN","token_type":"bearer","expires_in":2592000,"refresh_token":"REFRESH_TOKEN","scope":"read","info":{"username":"bob"}}
 ```
-Now the application is authorized!
+Now the application is authorized.
 It may use the token to access the user's account via the service API, limited to the scope of access, until the token expires or is revoked.
 If a refresh token was issued, it may be used to request new access tokens if the original token has expired.

 ### Use the access token to access the API